The Direct-Coupled Cathode Follower

 in turn 'drags down' the anode voltage of the gain stage which is trying

-to move positive!
+to move positive.
 In other words, the up-going cycles are very heavily

 compressed, but the down going ones are not, which generates a lot of

 say, 68k, 56k or even 47k.
-A 47k load line is also shown in feint on
+A 47k load line is also shown in faint on

 the graph above, and clearly shows that the bias point wants to be well